Audio branding: emotion glutamate sound

-Advertising Week: Ph!L!pp Schweidler, since when has audio branding been around?
+Advertising Week: Ph!L!pp Schweidler, since when has audio branding existed?

-Ph!L!pp Schweidler: The first sounds that can be described as audio branding were probably the church bells that called people to prayer and reminded them of their religion.
+Ph!L!pp Schweidler: The first sounds that can be described as audio branding were probably church bells, which called people to prayer and reminded them of their religion.
 But they also fulfilled signaling functions, such as telling the time or indicating events like holidays, weddings, or even fires.
-In the Middle Ages, marching drums and fanfares could be mentioned as precursors of audio branding, as they were - literally - the audio assets to "clear marching directions".
+In the Middle Ages, marching drums and fanfares could be cited as precursors of audio branding; after all, they were - literally - the audio assets to "clear marching directions."

 And as we know it today?

 It became part of corporate communications with the invention of the radio.
 In 1905, the Oldsmobile Motor Company had the song "In My Merry Oldsmobile" composed, which served as the basis for their brand communication on the new, auditory touchpoint.
 Other companies such as Pepsi followed suit.
-This initial, heavily radio-oriented form of audio branding continued to evolve over the next few decades, with television added as a new multimedia channel along the way.
-In the 80s, the whole claim dubbing experienced a big boom, in the style of "Haribo makes children happy and adults as well".
+This initial form of audio branding, which was strongly oriented toward radio, continued to evolve over the next few decades, with television added as a new multimedia channel along the way.
+In the 1980s, the whole claim dubbing experienced a big boom, in the style of "Haribo makes children happy and adults as well".
 The case of DEA in Germany is considered the first strategic audio branding with translation of the brand DNA to the auditory level.
 For the first time, a comprehensive sound world was created for a brand.
 Other companies such as D-Telekom followed suit, while the big American companies - above all the tech companies such as Microsoft and Apple - also began to use sound strategically.
 Germany was a great pioneer in audio branding and is still very strong today.

 How has auditory branding changed since the 1980s?

-The soundtrack is the shortest route into the customer's subconscious.
+The soundtrack is the shortest path to the customer's subconscious.

 Why is that?

-I think this has a lot to do with the visual oversaturation and the resulting dulling of the recipients.
-Every day, we are confronted with countless brand experiences.
+I think this has a lot to do with visual oversaturation and the associated dulling of recipients.
+We are bombarded with countless brand experiences every day.
 It has become difficult to leave a lasting impression.
 Furthermore, media usage has changed dramatically: Modern people want to be entertained, want to experience new and exciting things.
-And at the same time they are constantly distracted by other impressions.
+And at the same time, they are constantly distracted by other impressions.
 Since the soundtrack is more suitable than any other medium for conveying emotions and passion, it is obvious to use it specifically to bind people to a brand and to strengthen it.
 The buying decision ultimately takes place in the gut.
 However, audio is not applicable everywhere, nor is it right everywhere.
 For example, I can visually perceive different brands at the same time (look around), Fender, Martin, Native Instruments, Samsung - all within a split second.
 Auditory experiences can only be perceived one at a time, one after the other, not side by side.
-Also, an audio logo, for example, has a clearly defined length, it begins and ends at some point.
+Also, an audio logo, for example, has a clearly defined length, it starts and ends at some point.
 A picture brand, on the other hand, can be looked at for as long as you feel like it.